link1905/system-design-101/content/docs/design-patterns/distributed-job-patterns.md

     class: event
     height: 100
 }
 e1 -> r1: Process
 e2 -> r2: Process
 ```

-**Streaming Processing** comes with the cost of maintaining fault-tolerant and highly available workers,
+However, **Streaming Processing** incurs the cost of maintaining fault-tolerant and highly available workers,
-increasing operational overheads.
-Furthermore,
+which increases operational overhead.
-achieving the fast adaption often involves costly allocating resources to handle peak loads and avoid bottlenecks.
+Furthermore, achieving rapid adaptation often necessitates costly resource allocation to manage peak loads and prevent bottlenecks.

 ### Batching

-Another style of processing data is batching.
+An alternative data processing style is batching.
-We stack up data to a threshold before actually handling it, e.g. after 100MB of data or every 12h.
+In this approach, data accumulates to a predefined threshold (e.g., 100MB of data or every 12 hours) before it is processed.

 ```d2
 grid-columns: 3